Cohabitas House Share Flatshare Rooms Women On Sofa Mobile

 It's people that matter ...

-It is free to add a room.
-You can detail not only the room, but also the sort of lodger or housemate you are looking for.
+It is free to advertise a room to rent.
+You can detail not only the room details, but also the sort of lodger or housemate you are looking for.

 Alternatively, if you are looking for a room, you can advertise yourself as a housemate.
 Tell others what you would be like as a housemate and what you're looking for.